 Best RSI Indicator Setting for Day Trading

-The RSI indicator is useful for day trading for a large number of traders.
+The RSI indicator is helpful for day trading for a large number of traders.
 Most traders, especially swing traders, will benefit from the 14-period optimal RSI setting.

-Intraday traders (day traders) who trade for a short period of time frequently choose lower settings, with durations ranging from 9 to 11.
+Intraday traders (day traders) who trade for a short period frequently choose lower settings, with durations ranging from 9 to 11.

 Your strategy will determine which parameters to use when utilizing the RSI indicator for day trading.